LoyChaiEe/capstone_flask/README.md

      pip install Flask Flask-Cors tensorflow Pillow numpy opencv-python-headless
      ```

 This will install Flask, Flask-Cors, TensorFlow, Pillow, NumPy, and OpenCV.
-Once the installation is complete, you can start the Flask server by running the following command in your terminal

 6. Running Flask Server:
    - In your termial run the followig command: